danvk/boggle-paper/paper/content.typ

 - *NASPA2023*: Found 40 boards with Score$>=$3700 in 9,000 CPU hours.

 Compared to exhaustive search, this is roughly a billion times faster.
-Assuming \$0.05/core/hr, this is around \$400 of compute.
+Assuming \$0.05/core/hr, this is around \$400 of compute in 2025.

 // TODO: this might be the place to give more details on the run, e.g. distribution of times.

-As with 3x3 and 4x4 Boggle, the top boards can all be found via hillclimbing.
+As with 3x3 and 3x4 Boggle, the top boards can all be found via hillclimbing.

 Here are the top five boards for ENABLE2K and NASPA2023: